mre/endler.dev/content/posts/2019/kubernetes/index.md

 ## Summary

-The takeaway is, don't use Kubernetes just because everybody else does.
+The takeaway is: don't use Kubernetes just because everybody else does.
 Carefully evaluate your requirements and check which tool fits for what you're trying to achieve.